 History of the collection

-The Mauritshuis is known worldwide for its unique collection of paintings by Dutch and Flemish masters from the Golden Age.
-The basis of the collection was established in the 18th century by stadtholder Prince William V.
+The Mauritshuis is known worldwide for its unique collection of paintings by Dutch and Flemish masters from the time of Rembrandt and Vermeer.
+The basis of the collection was established in the eighteenth century by stadtholder Prince William V.

 Since 1816, the collection has officially become the property of the Dutch state and is known as the Royal Picture Gallery.
 Throughout the centuries, the collection has kept on growing thanks to acquisitions by the state and private donations.
 But even today, new works are added to the collection on a regular basis.